 The composition scheme earlier allowed businesses with an annual turnover or ₹1 Cr (and ₹75 Lakhs for some states) to voluntarily opt into a scheme where they pay a special rate of 1% (for manufacturers and other suppliers), and 5% (for food suppliers).

 A special provision has been made for service providers in the latest regime.
 The annual threshold limit under the composition scheme for small service suppliers is now at INR 1.5 Cr.
-This scheme is now also available for service providers and suppliers with an annual turnover of up to ₹50 lakh with a rate of 6%.
+This scheme is now available for service providers and suppliers with an annual turnover of up to ₹50 lakh with a rate of 6%.

 The pressure on companies to comply with tax regulations significantly reduces, with the onset of this decision.
 The increase in the threshold and reduction in return filing requirements to just one per year is a load off MSMEs.

-What effect could it have on an MSME like yours?
+What effect could it have on MSMEs?

 Over 20 Lakh business taxpayers will benefit from this new exemption extension.

 Need help with understanding the Goods and Services Tax?
 Subscribe to this GST Guide to get in-depth knowledge of GST.
+You can also learn more about the world of GST from our free e-learning platform mojoVersity.